May 7, 2023

 Introduce API Version 1

-Free for Trial Users: Trial users can harness the power of API and Webhooks at no additional cost.
+• Free for Trial Users: Even trial accounts can start using the API and Webhooks at no extra cost.